 Click Here for tab for No Rain by Blind Melon

 This is a single from Blind Melon’s self-titled debut album.
-The song was given much of its success and exposure because of its music video, which MTV gave a great deal of exposure and playtime.
+The song achieved much of its success and exposure because of its music video, which MTV gave a great deal of playtime.
 This was pivotal in the single’s success and allowed them to go multi-platinum and even reach number 20 on the US Billboard Hot 100 chart.

-This song contains a mixture of acoustic and electronic parts, but just like the other songs mentioned on the list, feel free to just play everything on the acoustic as it all sounds good!
+This song contains a mixture of acoustic and electronic parts, but just like the other songs on the list, feel free to just play everything on the acoustic, because it all sounds good!
 The song has a fairly fast and upbeat feel at 150bpm, there are also a lot of groovy mutes which make it lots of fun to jam to!

 She Will Be Loved by Maroon 5

 Click Here for tab for She Will Be Loved by Maroon 5

 Written by singer Adam Levine and guitarist James Valentine, this is a single from Maroon 5’s album titled Songs About Jane.
 It’s fairly standard for what you might expect from Maroon 5, a catchy and accessible song that translates great to the acoustic guitar.
 It’s very much in line with their other singles.

 For this track, you’ll be using quite a lot of ‘staccato’ playing, which is to say you will mute notes quite quickly after plucking them to give it that percussive feel.
 This can feel a little unusual at first, but if you practice laying the palm/side of your right hand across the strings to immediately cut the sound, it’ll start to feel comfortable very quickly.

 Stuck in the Middle With You by Stealers Wheel